IBM-Cloud/ansible-collection-ibm/docs/ibm_lbaas.rst

     Specifies if a load balancer is public or private

-  use_system_public_ip_pool (False, bool, None)
-    in public loadbalancer - Public IP address allocation done by system public IP pool or public subnet.

-  description (False, str, None)
-    Description of a load balancer.

-  subnets (True, list, None)
-    (Required for new resource) The subnet where this Load Balancer will be provisioned.

   wait_time_minutes (False, int, 90)
     None

   protocols (False, list, None)
     Protocols to be assigned to this load balancer.

-  ssl_ciphers (False, list, None)
-    None

   id (False, str, None)